LE STUDIUM / Marie Skłodowska-Curie Research Fellowship

 The main target of the project is to produce a retrospective assessment and a short-term forecast of annual tree-ring productivity (seasonal cell production) of the major conifer plant species in terrestrial forest ecosystems around the World forced by climate and non-climatic factors.
 The analysis will be based on an Interactive Information platform “Global Tree-Ring Growth Evolution Neural Network” (www.vs-genn.ru) and available datasets developed for the European, Asian and South American dendrochronological test-polygons.
 During the project we plan to use an original process-based tree-ring VS-model, on-line simulations and GIS applications developed by the author of the project and other research teams from France, Spain and UK.

-We intend to estimate the long-term annual tree-ring productivity (cell production) of woody plants impacted by the principal climatic and non-climatic factors, and to predict tree-ring productivity in the short-term context for the research regions.
+The team intends to estimate the long-term annual tree-ring productivity (cell production) of woody plants impacted by the principal climatic and non-climatic factors, and to predict tree-ring productivity in the short-term context for the research regions.
 To achieve the goal of the project, we will test the VS-simulations based on direct long-term field observations for the well-documented tree-ring test-polygons in Europe, Asia and South America.
 We plan to apply state-of-art techniques, including unique approaches developed by the authors.

 The project has no analogues in Europe.
 All stated tasks are novel and extremely important for understanding global processes undergoing in the forest ecosystems under observed climatic changes and other disturbances.